LiberationValues/liberationvalues.github.io/README.md

-# liberationvalues.github.io
+# afunhumaninter.github.io
-LiberationValues is a political quiz aimed at anti-authoritarian lefitsts that attempts to assign percentages for fourteen different political values.
+DiscriminatoryValues is a quiz that has the aim of measuring you on twelve different discrimination-based values.
 This test is currently in active development so expect so less than perfect results